bigcode-project/bigcodebench/README.md

 > The project is under active development.
 Please check back later for more updates.

 > [!WARNING]
+> Please use WildCode with caution.
+Different from [EvalPlus](https://github.com/evalplus/evalplus), WildCode has a much less constrained execution environment to support tasks with diverse library dependencies.
+This may lead to security risks.
+We recommend using a sandbox such as [Docker](https://docs.docker.com/get-docker/) to run the evaluation.

+> [!WARNING]
 > WildCode framework currently only supports the Code2Code generation task.
 We are working on adding the NL2Code task.

 <p align="center">